Rosemary's Baby (miniseries)

 Rosemary's Baby is a 2014 two-part, four-hour television miniseries adaptation of Ira Levin's best-selling 1967 horror novel of the same name and its 1997 sequel Son of Rosemary.
-It is the third installment overall in the franchise of the same name, and stars Zoe Saldaña.
+It stars Zoe Saldaña.
 Produced by NBC, the series was directed by Agnieszka Holland.
 Unlike earlier versions, it is set in Paris rather than New York City.
 The work was not well received by critics, many of whom said that it was stretched to fill two two-hour timeslots.
 Although there are several notable changes, this miniseries is considered to be a faithful updating of the original 1968 film adaptation.

 Plot

-After suffering a miscarriage, Rosemary and Guy (Zoe Saldaña and Patrick J. Adams) Woodhouse leave New York City for Paris, hoping to make a fresh start.
-A series of serendipitous events lead them to befriend affluent couple Margaux (Carole Bouquet) and Roman Castevet (Jason Isaacs), who invite them to live in their prestigious apartment building.
+After suffering a miscarriage, Rosemary and Guy Woodhouse leave New York City for Paris, hoping to make a fresh start.
+A series of serendipitous events lead them to befriend affluent couple Margaux and Roman Castevet, who invite them to live in their prestigious apartment building.
 While Guy appreciates Roman taking him under his wing, Rosemary is overwhelmed by the Castevets' interest in their lives.

-She finds evidence of the previous couple who lived in their apartment, and after going to Commissioner Fontaine (Olivier Rabourdin) with her suspicions, learns that the woman, Nena (Victoire Bélézy), died by suicide.
-Following a lead, Rosemary finds Nena's priest, who tells her the apartment building has a dark past, and one of the tenants is a Satanist billionaire named Steven Marcato who eats women’s hearts.
+She finds evidence of the previous couple who lived in their apartment, and after going to Commissioner Fontaine with her suspicions, learns that the woman, Nena, died by suicide.
+Following a lead, Rosemary finds Nena's priest, who tells her the apartment building has a dark past, and one of the tenants is a Satanist billionaire named Steven Marcato who eats women's hearts.
 The priest hangs himself soon after, which prompts Fontaine to investigate.

 When Guy's career flourishes, he suggests to Rosemary that they try to get pregnant again.
 On the night they plan to conceive, Rosemary drinks Margaux's herbal brew and passes out.
 In a dreamlike state, Rosemary sees herself being raped by a strange man, while being watched by Guy, Margaux, Roman, and the Castevets' friends.
 Weeks later, Rosemary learns she is pregnant, but her health deteriorates and she is neglected by Guy, who is reluctant to touch Rosemary and has been spending more time with Roman.

-Guy is angered when he learns Rosemary went to visit another doctor, as encouraged by her friend Julie (Christina Cole).
+Guy is angered when he learns Rosemary went to visit another doctor, as encouraged by her friend Julie.
 Guy visits Julie and secretly takes her crucifix necklace; not long afterward, Julie dies in a kitchen accident.
 Rosemary's pains suddenly disappear, and the rest of the pregnancy proceeds well.